-Note: This use case can be found in TR-0018 エラー! 参照元が見つかりません。.
+Note: This use case can be found in [b-oneM2M TR-0018].

-Source: REQ-2014-0487R03: A use case for industry: On-demand data collection for factories

-Smart Irrigation System
+13.12 Smart Irrigation System

-Description
+13.12.1 Description

 The use case describes a smart irrigation system in which all the valves and sensors deployed around the farmland are centrally controlled and managed by Irrigation Administration Centre.
 The sensors include temperature, humidity, illumination and soil moisture level.
 The Irrigation Administration Centre collects data from those sensors and decides if it’s time to irrigate the farmland.
 Because the soil condition and the plant are different depend on the area of the farmland.
 The timing of the irrigation may be different.
 According to the pre-configured policies, and the Irrigation Administration Centre decides which valves to open, which valves to close as well as how much the value opens to irrigate the farmland.